Video editing is not a simple task, but it gets tougher when you don’t understand the technical jargon others are using around you.

 video transition

 A transition is a video editing technique where an editor connects one scene, shot, or clip with another.
 Usually, a special effect is used to connect the two, known as a transition effect, for a seamless switch.
-All editing software come with their own set of transition effects you can use for your video projects.
+All editing software comes with their own set of transition effects you can use for your video projects.

 13. J-Cut